Monks For A Month: College Kids Give Up Talking — And Technology

 "[The students] do not talk or use the Internet, phone, text, radio, or TV at all.
 They do not talk to their family (unless it is emergency), but they can handwrite letters.
 They do not speak in other classes or to other professors.
 They do not use Internet or computer for other classes at all.
 They have to get permission from their other professors and they can sit in class and discussion sections, but cannot speak or participate in any online materials.
 It doesn't matter what their other class assignments are, they have to prepare to do it all offline before they go dark for a month.

-[Students] get very good at preparing for the month, getting hardcopies of readings, having a notepad to leave notes for their professors and other students, but absolutely no speaking and no electronics at all for a month (24/7).
-They have permission in emergencies to speak to healthcare or police and can speak to their designated partner in class or me in emergencies.
+[Students] get very good at preparing for the month, getting hard copies of readings, having a notepad to leave notes for their professors and other students, but absolutely no speaking and no electronics at all for a month (24/7).
+They have permission in emergencies to speak to health care or police and can speak to their designated partner in class or me in emergencies.
 Most never use that option.
 They have to write in their journal once every 30 minutes while they are awake, no matter what, and their writing and reflections get extremely interesting and moving.

 Effort outside the classroom is required, too, in kindness projects designed by the students, who "do things like painting hallways in public schools, recording books for the blind (before the silent month), working to help community gardens, doing laundry for their classmates, making their own cheese and yogurt for classmates, volunteering in many different places, putting coins in parking meters, and tutoring disadvantaged children in Philadelphia."